 I was a bit sad that the article started off saying that “the ‘reading wars’ have been reignited”, as I’m not interested in war with anyone.
 I just want teachers to be given the skills and resources they need to teach all but a tiny minority of children to read and spell, confidently and well, on their first attempt.
 But I guess in the media it has to bleed to lead.

-It was lovely that the article discussed the successful use of an explicit, synthetic phonics program with the Preps at Westgarth PS.
+It was lovely that the article discussed the successful use of an explicit, synthetic phonics program with the Preps at Westgarth P.S., one of my local schools.
 Nothing is so powerful as a good example.

 When learning to read, absolute beginners and strugglers have to use almost all their cognitive horsepower just to get words off the page.